Fiction Podcast Script Competition

-2017 Podcast Competition Deadlines
+2017 Fiction Podcast Script Competition Deadlines

-Regular: April 10, $15
+Early: April 10, $15

-Final: May 10, $25
+Regular: May 10, $25

 Not only is there a cash prize and our unmistakable typewriter statuette—five pounds of awesome you can carry around—but you win alongside legendary figures as part of our annual Awards ceremony.
 Last year, our winners received their awards next to Paul Feig, Marta Kauffman & Nancy Meyers.
 It simply doesn’t get better than that.